Five arrested in vehicle burglary crackdown across southeast Louisiana

 Baton Rouge Police officers disabled a white Honda on the South Acadian Thruway on ramp around 9:45 a.m.
 Law enforcement told WBRZ that two people jumped out of the car and both were taken into custody after an hour-long search in the area.

+Court records show Brown was released from custody in November after spending five months in jail connected to the death of Arnez Hawkins.
+Brown was arrested for second-degree murder, simple burglary and handling a firearm but was only indicted for obstruction of justice.
+He was in court on Jan.
+13 for that charge.

+Documents say that Brown was arrested in 2023 when Baton Rouge Police officers caught him rummaging through a vehicle in the parking lot of Arlington Cottages and Town Homes along Ben Hur Road.

-Sources told the WBRZ Investigative Unit that the suspects are connected to a multi-parish burglary ring focused on stealing guns from vehicles.
+Sources told the WBRZ Investigative Unit that the suspects are focused on stealing guns from vehicles but will take off with the cars if the keys are left inside.

 St. Gabriel Police Chief Kevin Ambeau said the white Honda was stolen from a Popingo gas station Tuesday morning.
-He said the driver went into the store and when he came out his car was gone.
-Chief Ambeau said that St. Gabriel officers have recovered a different vehicle that was stolen in Ascension Parish and dumped inside city limits.
+He said the driver went into the store and when he came out, his car was gone.

+Also on Tuesday morning, two vehicles were stolen and multiple others were rummaged through in Geismar.
+The Ascension Parish Sheriff's Office said one of those vehicles was found at a truck stop in St. Gabriel by police officers.
+The other vehicle, a black 2019 GMC Canyon, is still missing.
+Deputies said three people were involved with the thefts.

 Iberville Parish Sheriff Brett Stassi said that Iberville and West Baton Rouge parish deputies arrested three people from the Baton Rouge area on Tuesday evening who are connected to seven stolen cars.
 Deputies arrested 18-year-olds Timothy Bessie, Steven Smith and Joshua Stevens.
-They were booked for seven counts of simple burglary of motor vehicle, aggravated flight from an officer and resisting arrest.
+They were booked for seven counts of simple burglary of a motor vehicle, aggravated flight from an officer and resisting arrest.
 Smith was booked for an additional count of aggravated assault of an officer.

 More News